 Introduction

-This Recommendation is provided as model regulations for OIML member states when implementing metrological controls for electricity meters.
+This Recommendation is provided as model regulations for OIML member states and corresponding members when implementing metrological controls for electricity meters.
 It provides regulatory controls for regulators to use to provide confidence in the measurement results from electricity meters.

 There are other international standard-setting bodies for electricity meters.
-In particular, the International Electrotechnical Commission (IEC) has a range of standards for electricity meters.
-IEC standards cover many topics including safety, test procedures and data/communication protocols.
-The scope of this Recommendation does overlap with parts of some IEC standards [1], [2], [3], [4] and [5].
+In particular, both the International Electrotechnical Commission (IEC) and the American National Standards Institute (ANSI) have a range of standards for electricity meters covering many topics including safety, test procedures and data/communication protocols.
+The scope of this Recommendation does overlap with parts of some of these standards [1], [2], [3], [4], [5], [6], [8] and [9].

-A key objective of this revision of OIML R 46 was to minimise differences between OIML and IEC requirements.
+A key objective of this revision of OIML R 46 is to minimise differences between OIML and IEC requirements.

 Scope